 New York, New York

 The former James Hotel in SoHo has been reconceived and redone.
-In addition to a fresh design that includes artwork by Calder and Dubuffet, new additions include Jumpin Jacks, a breakfast area and cocktail lounge, and Veranda, the indoor/outdoor restaurant with a retractable roof overseen by beloved local Michelin-starred chef George Mendes.
+In addition to a fresh design that includes artwork by Calder and Dubuffet, new additions include Jumpin' Jacks, a breakfast area and cocktail lounge, and Veranda, the indoor/outdoor restaurant with a retractable roof overseen by beloved local and Michelin-starred chef George Mendes.
 Very wisely, Jimmy, the awesome rooftop bar with the killer downtown views run by nightlife impresario David Rabin, is still there.

 New Orleans, Louisiana

 The first new hotel in the French Quarter has loft-like rooms with a warm, industrial feel.

 The Asian luxury eco-minded hotel company launched their first new build in the U.S. in the cool SoCal surfer town that desperately needs a cool place to stay.